Fofight/Blender3DWorld/README.md

 [Animated-Render-Border](https://github.com/RayMairlot/Animated-Render-Border):Lets the border render box automatically track a mesh object or group of objects for an animation

+[Restore-Render-Parts](https://github.com/RayMairlot/Restore-Render-Parts):Restores the old render option in blender of defining tiles by amount rather than pixels

 [Batch-Render-Tools](https://github.com/RayMairlot/Batch-Render-Tools):A series of tools to help with doing batch renders in Blender

 [YABEE](https://github.com/09th/YABEE)Export models from the Blender to Panda3D game engine

 [molecular-blender](https://github.com/smparker/molecular-blender):.xyz分子文件的导入插件

+[Equally-Space-Colour-Ramp-Handles](https://github.com/RayMairlot/Equally-Space-Colour-Ramp-Handles): A script to evenly distribute colour ramp handles in Blender

+[Slider-Puzle-Text-Tutorial](https://github.com/RayMairlot/Slider-Puzle-Text-Tutorial):Slider Puzzle for Blender 3D in Python

+[Text-Editor-Bookmarks](https://github.com/RayMairlot/Text-Editor-Bookmarks):Add line number bookmarks to text files in Blender 3D to easily jump between sections of code

+[Object-Draw-Type-Pie](https://github.com/RayMairlot/Object-Draw-Type-Pie):Adds a pie menu in blender for switching the selected objects from 'Solid' to 'Wire' draw types

+[Scene-Nodes](https://github.com/RayMairlot/Scene-Nodes):Display a blender scene in terms of nodes

+[Swap-Objects](https://github.com/RayMairlot/Swap-Objects):A simple operator to swap 2 objects positions in Blender 3D

+[Quick-Mask](https://github.com/RayMairlot/Quick-Mask):Adds tools to Blender to create Mask modifiers quickly by selecting vertices in Edit Mode

 [playcanvas-blender-tools](https://github.com/sdfgeoff/playcanvas-blender-tools):Tools for going from blender to playcanvas game engine